hos6236/hos6236.github.io/README.md

 # HOS 6236 - Molecular Marker Assisted Plant Breeding

-This page was created to host class notes and other activities related to the  MOLECULAR MARKER ASSISTED PLANT BREEDING course, Horticulture Science, University of Florida.
+This page was created to host class notes and other activities related to the  MOLECULAR MARKER ASSISTED PLANT BREEDING course, Horticultural Science Departament, University of Florida.

 **Instructors:** Patricio Munoz, Marcio Resende, Kevin Folta